hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 AU Core capability statements are defined as open, allowing additional resources, profiles, operations, and search parameters to be defined.

+Every resource type that is the target of a _Must Support_ element in a profile is modelled, with the agreed support expectations, in the the AU Core capability statement to ensure a complete description of the requirements for implementation.

-AU Core capability statements include qualifying narrative where further clarification for _Must Support_  behaviour is required or where agreed relaxations apply.
-This narrative is used when actor behaviour caboot be represented through constraints or obligations.
-In Au Core, all current relaxations apply to responde actors and allow support for at least one of permitted structures.
-The current agreed relaxations allow a responder to support either `reasonCode` or `reasonReference` (rather than requiring both) in the following AU Core profiles:
+AU Core capability statements include profile specific implementation guidance including the qualifying narrative where further clarification for _Must Support_  behaviour is required or where agreed relaxations apply.
-* AU Core Encounter
-* AU Core MedicationRequest
-* AU Core MedicationStatement
-* AU Core Procedure

 ### SNOMED CT Australian (SNOMED CT-AU) Edition
 For guidance on SNOMED CT-AU in FHIR, see the guidance defined in AU Base [SNOMED CT Australian Edition](https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#snomed-ct-australian-edition).